Who We Are

 Sami Halabi

-Sami Halabi is Badil’s Editor-in-Chief.
+Sami Halabi is API’s Director of Policy.
 He is a policy journalist, researcher and media specialist.
 Alongside this role, Sami is also Director of Policy at Triangle, where he works to promote progressive policy through communications, advocacy, and policy development.
 Sami’s focus is on political economy dynamics, and he has a long record of accomplishment in applied research with international organisations, governments, and the private sector.
-Sami is regularly invited to take part in discussions in international fora and television networks to discuss a wide range of pollical economy issues.
+Sami is regularly invited to take part in discussions in international fora and television networks to discuss a wide range of political economy issues.
 Previous to these roles, Sami’s journalism work consisted of print and broadcast with top international media outlets and publications, alongside work on media development in different global contexts.
 Sami holds a Masters degree in Public Policy with Distinction from The University of Edinburgh.

 Nizar Ghanem